WillDetlor/TinyClojure/Readme.md

 Right now, the interpreter is "in progress", and it really just needs to get started, personal TODOs

 * merge builtin functions and other functions
-* variable length argument lists to fn
+* implement scopes properly

-* implement scopes
+* variable length argument lists to fn (the &)
 * full numeric stack.
 Only cater for integers and floats right now, need fractions
 * Test suite.
 This is sadly lacking right now.
 * refactoring.
 C++ is not my "first language" in the programming world, so any refactors to make it more idiomatic would be appreciated.